The Ultimate Guide to Cooking Perfect Barley

 Use Broth for Extra Flavour

-For extra flavour, use broth instead of plain water.
-Vegetable broth works well with most barley recipes, while chicken or beef broth adds a savory flavour to hearty soups or stews.
+For extra flavour, use broth instead of plain water. vegetable broth works well with most barley recipes, while chicken or beef broth adds a savory flavour to hearty soups or stews.

 Don't be afraid to experiment with different flavours.
 Try adding herbs, spices, or even citrus zest to your barley for a unique twist.
 For example, a pinch of smoked paprika adds a smoky depth to barley soup, while a squeeze of lemon juice brightens up a barley salad.